JoaoLeonardo/topicos-tia/README.md

 If you pay close atention it's noticeable I inteded to implement multiple stages, this ideia was dropped due to deadlines. and at time of writing I still haven't implemented it.
-The relation Game(screen)-World-Stage is where this was suppossed to be done, meaning that we would have many different implementations of the Stage class, if you're interested, feel free to modify it.
+The relation Game(screen)-World-Stage is where this was suppossed to be done, meaning that we would have many different implementations of the Stage class.
+If you're interested, feel free to modify it.

 # Conclusion
 Most if not all of the code documentation was written in portuguese, however, english was used for everything else, so it should be intelligible if you made it here.